 - Describe the specific accommodations requested.

 - Adequately support each of the requested testing accommodation(s).

-The ETS guidelines for documentation of psychiatric disabilities as well as policy statements pertaining to LD and ADHD can be found at http://www.ets.org/disabilities/documentation/documenting_psychiatric_disabilities/
+The ETS guidelines for documentation of specific disabilities can be found at http://www.ets.org/disabilities/documentation/

 Records supporting the use of services in high schools or other institutions are helpful, although reports such as IEPs, SOPs and letters from disability service providers at other colleges are not, in themselves, considered sufficient to meet this documentation request.
 Learning Support Services reserves the right to request additional information to determine appropriate services or eligibility, if necessary.

 Documentation is maintained in a secure file at LSS.
 Requests to share information with persons acting in roles external to the University will be considered only with prior written approval by the student.
 Files are usually maintained for seven years beyond a student’s last registration, after which they are destroyed.